Here are some frequently asked questions.

 We have our own donor sperm bank and you can purchase what we have available at any one time.
 You can also obtain donor sperm from our preferred European sperm back.
 There is no waiting list for purchasing donor sperm, for more information about donor sperm, click here.
 The embryology team will advise as to how many straws or vials of sperm will be required for your treatment cycle.

 Many couples remain intimate during treatment and this is perfectly fine in most cases.
 There are times when unprotected intercourse is best avoided and this will be clarified during treatment as it is different for different couples.

-The standard course of drugs for an antagonist cycle is 14 days, over 90% of our fresh cycles are now antagonist (mild) cycles.
+The standard course of drugs for an antagonist cycle is 14 days.
 If it is necessary to have a long cycle, the drug course lasts around 4 weeks.
 After this you will have your egg collection procedure.
 3 or 5 days after your egg collection you will generally have your embryo transfer.
 This is the standard time taken for IVF cycles but individual circumstances may alter these timings slightly.

 IVF (In Vitro Fertilisation) is where a high number of (prepared) sperm are added to a dish containing the eggs and the sperm are left to swim to the eggs on their own.
 The sperm & eggs are left together overnight and checked for fertilisation the following morning.

 ICSI (Intra Cytoplasmic Sperm Injection) is where a single sperm in injected into an egg by an embryologist.
 This technique may be used if the sperm concentration or motility are low or if poor fertilisation had been achieved previously with IVF.